ASoldo/frammer-nuxt/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: Frammer-Nuxt
 - Package name: frammerNuxt
-- Description: My new Nuxt module
+- Description:  Frammer-Nuxt is used to integrate any web app in Nuxt Devtools.
 -->

 # Frammer-Nuxt